-THE COORDINATING BODY For AML/CFT This folder is addressed to licence holders of commercial online gambling and betting (gambling companies).
+THE COORDINATING BODY FOR Anti-Money Laundering and Countering Financing of Terrorism This folder is addressed to licence holders of commercial online gambling and betting (gambling companies).
 The information aims to enhance the anti-money laundering and terrorism financing expertise.
 The folder describes a few of the common risks and gives some examples of how online gambling may be exploited to launder money and finance terrorism.
 This guide also provides an overview of the gambling companies' obligations under the Anti-Money Laundering Act.